SPF and DMARC: The Key DNS Records for Reliable Email Deliverability

 v=spf1 include:_spf.google.com ~all

-In this example, v=spf1
+In this case, v=spf1

 What is DMARC (and how does it relate to SPF & DKIM)?